freyadam/neural_lib/README.md

 ## Usage

-The precise usage depends on the usage.
+The precise usage depends on the use case.
 By default, project is compiled as a dynamical library in the `bin` directory using the `make all` command.

 ## Tests